Paying and Persuading: Model

-where $\mcal U(\sigma^S(h^\xi), \sigma^R(h^\xi))$ is Receiver's stage-game payoff given strategies at $h^\xi$.
-A strategy profile $\sigma$ is \emph{optimal} if it is obedient and attains the maximum of Sender's payoff among the set of all obedient payoffs.
-Let $\mcal V^*(\mu_0, \delta)$ be Sender's payoff at some optimal strategy when the prior is $\mu_0$ and players discount the future at $\delta$.
+where $\mcal U(\sigma^S(\cdot | h^\xi), \sigma^R(\cdot | h^\xi))$ is Receiver's continuation payoff given contracts at $h^\xi$.
+Note it is without loss of generality to consider contracts where off-path deviations are punished with no information and zero transfers forevermore.
+A contract $\sigma$ is \emph{optimal} if it is obedient and attains the maximum of Sender's payoff among all obedient contracts.
+Let $\mcal V^*(\mu_0, \delta)$ be Sender's payoff at optimum when the prior is $\mu_0$ and players discount the future at $\delta$.

 The following lemma will be useful, which provides a dynamic version of the standard revelation/obfuscation principle for this setting (albeit with an expanded signal space).